niblyx-malnus/pytz-timezones/README.md

 To use, simply drop the contents of `lib` into your desk's `lib` directory.

-The following is a good website for quick sanity checks: https://utctime.info/timezone/
+The following is a good website for quick sanity checks: https://utctime.info/timezone/ (Note that for many of the IANA timezones a quick Google search will yield an incorrect result.)